apache/struts-site/source/plugins/convention/index.md

 ## Results and result codes

-The Convention Plugin will pre-configure all of you action classes when Struts is started.
+The Convention Plugin will pre-configure all of your action classes when Struts is started.
 By default, this configuration will also contain results for any JSPs that it can find within the application.
 The JSPs have an additional feature that allows different JSPs to be used based on the result code of the action.
 Since action methods return Strings and these Strings are traditionally used to locate results for the action, the Convention plugin